dbeals/Tarot/README.md

 #Current Status

-Tarot is currently in Alpha Status 0.1.
+Tarot is currently in <b>Alpha Status 0.1</b>.
 This means that variables and syntax are subject to change and that there is very little documentation.

 #To-Do:
 <ul>